yev-ai/demo-post-fixes/README.md

   - Many other things are 150%+ faster than Node
 - React 19
 - Redux 9.2
+  - Set up to persist language and theme preferences
+  - These are both done under "uiState" which we will use for:
+    - API connection to server for dynamic UI rendering updates
+    - Stream/WebSocket connection to server for LLMs via [RTK](https://redux-toolkit.js.org/rtk-query/overview)
 - ShadCN UI with:
   - TailwindCSS 4
   - Theme Switcher